 Perhaps one ad is enough if you have a big, one-time event you’re promoting, but if you just opened a new location, you may need to post more frequently.

-Use your POS system to analyze when your slowest times are, and send out your ads in congruence with when your restaurant isn’t busy to drive traffic during those times.
+Use your restaurant point of sale to analyze when your slowest times are, and send out your ads in congruence with when your restaurant isn’t busy to drive traffic during those times.

 Imagery and Content